-The Early History of the Codex: A New Methodology and Ethics for Manuscript Studies (EthiCodex) is a five-year project set to launch in August 2021.
+The Early History of the Codex: A New Methodology and Ethics for Manuscript Studies (EthiCodex) is a five-year project launched in August 2021.
 It is designed to place the study of the development and spread of the codex on more reliable foundations.
 To achieve this goal, the project has four secondary objectives.

 - Conduct provenance research into the ownership histories of early Greek and Latin codices.